 With the holiday season underway, you’re probably on the lookout for gifts.
-When you’re shopping for your family and friends (or thinking about treating yourself), why not look for gifts that are not only good value, but will also be of great use in the New Year as everyone kicks off their healthy resolutions and goals?
+Perhaps you’re shopping for your family and friends.
+Or maybe you’re thinking about treating yourself.
+Whoever you’re shopping for, you’ll want to look for gifts that are great in value.
+But you also want to get things that come of great use in the New Year – especially as everyone kicks off their healthy resolutions and goals.

-(This is the one that isn’t actually a gadget.)
-Despite the health hazards of sitting, it’s not always easy to be more active or ditch the chair, especially if you need to work at a desk for most of the day.
-Instead of trying to commit to a pricey gym membership, why not find more convenient ways to make time for exercise while you’re at work?
+Despite the health hazards of sitting, it’s not always easy to be more active or ditch the chair.
+It’s particularly difficult if you need to work at a desk for most of the day.
+You could try to commit to a gym membership.
+But why not find more convenient ways to make time for exercise while you’re at work?
 There’s no shortage of online and mobile fitness tools that aim to get you moving on the job.
-For a monthly or annual subscription fee, programs like Seven Moments offer guided exercises you can do at your desk, in your work clothes and without any equipment – and in less than 10 minutes.
+For a monthly or annual subscription fee, programs like Seven Movements offer guided exercises you can do anywhere, anytime.
+You can even exercise at your desk, in your work clothes and without any equipment – and in less than 10 minutes.
 That sounds far more manageable than trying to cram gym time into your demanding schedule.

 - Do you often work from home?
 Here’s how you can make exercise part of your daily routine with awesome home workouts.

 Speaking of desk jobs, sitting all day can be a pain in the neck … as well as your shoulders, upper back, lower back and just about everywhere else.
 Show your fellow office dweller that you’ve got their back with a gift that can help improve posture and alleviate pain from too much sitting.
 Wearable gadgets like Adrenalease and UPRIGHT provide real-time feedback to help train your muscles to correct your body’s alignment.

 6. Tools to stay on track of your healthy habits